89Q12/M3E5/README.md

 # Things that are working right now
 - Discord bot base
-  - the current prefix is "."
+  - the current prefix is "-" per guild prefix is in work
   - basic commands
     - Ban
     - unban